Russian Military Says US-Led Coalition Breached Deconfliction Protocols 14 Times In Syria - UrduPoint

 "During the day, 14 cases of violations of the deconfliction protocols of December 9, 2019 were recorded, related to flights of unmanned aerial vehicles not coordinated with the Russian side by the so-called 'international anti-terrorist coalition' led by the United States," Gurinov told a briefing.

-He added that two Typhoon and two Rafale fighter jets as well as one MQ-1C drone had violated the airspace in the Al-Tanf area, through which international air routes pass.
+The Russian military official also said that fighter jets of the coalition six times entered the Syrian airspace in the Al-Tanf area, through which international air routes pass, adding that such incidents pose threat to civilian flights.